Financial Wellness Statistics – 17 Interesting Findings

 (Source: PWC)

-The reasons for this debt vary, but often include high interest rates, unexpected medical bills, and job loss.
-Regardless of the cause, debt can be a stressful and overwhelming burden.
-It can be difficult to keep up with monthly payments, and even more so to try and pay down the principal.
+Debt causes vary but often include high interest rates, unexpected medical bills, and job loss.
+Regardless of the source, debt creates stressful and overwhelming burdens.
+Managing monthly payments proves challenging, and paying down principal becomes even more difficult.

-For many people, the best solution is to seek out resources that can help them get their debt under control.
-There are numerous websites and organizations that offer budgeting advice and tips for negotiating with creditors.
+For many, the optimal solution involves seeking resources to regain debt control.
+Numerous websites and organizations offer budgeting advice and tips for negotiating with creditors.

-There are also many government programs designed to help people get out of debt.
-While it may take some time and effort, there are plenty of resources available to help people get their debt under control.
+Government programs also exist to help people eliminate debt.
+While requiring time and effort, abundant resources are available to help individuals regain debt control.

 The most common financial wellness benefits from employers include 401K matching (64%), health savings accounts (37%), and tuition reimbursement (32%)